knowosadko/data-engineering-project/cluster_instruction.md

 ## 1. Launching VMs
 On Snic Science cloud, launch one master VM and X amount of worker VMs (all using the flavor medium and Ubuntu 22.04 - 2023.01.07 and the created SSH key for the group.
-Add security group "spark-master" which allows 8080-connections
+Add security group "Group14" which allows 8080-connections and 8888-connections

 ## 2. Installing required dependencies (master and workers)
 Connect to nodes, using ssh -i PATH/TO/GROUPKEY ubuntu@floatingipofvm\